 It is likely the country will remain closed until 2022, according to multiple Australian authorities.

-Effective on February 24, Australia’s eastern states have decided to enforce new entry restrictions on Kiwi travellers due to a COVID-19 outbreak in Auckland.
+Effective on February 24, Australia’s eastern states have decided to enforce new entry restrictions on Kiwi travelers due to a COVID-19 outbreak in Auckland.

 Queensland State Chief Health Officer Jeannette Young has announced that starting February 24, travelers arriving from New Zealand will have to undergo a 14-day mandatory quarantine on arrival in Australia.